Create and manage variables

 Scope a variable

-Scoping a variable allows you to limit which properties it can be applied to.
-This gives you better control over where the variable can be used and cuts out the guesswork when designing.
+Scope a variable to limit which properties the variable can be applied to.
+This reduces the guesswork when choosing variables for designs.

-For example, if you scope a number variable to corner radius, you'll only be able to apply the variable to corner radius.
-The variable won't appear as an option for other supported properties.
+For example, if you scope a number variable to corner radius, the variable can only be applied to corner radius and won't appear as an option for any other supported properties.

-Scoping is available for number and color variables.
+Scoping is available for number, color, and string variables.

 For number variables, you can scope: